BenediktWi/DIMOP_2.1/frontend/README.md

 npm run dev
 ```

+The development server proxies API requests to `http://localhost:8000`, so make
+sure the backend is running on that port before starting the frontend.
+On start
-On start it connects to the backend at the same host and loads project 1.
+it connects to the backend at the same host and loads project 1.